express-in-code-game/excode-design/docs/design.md

     - all standard
     - to observe or play the game user clicks the match in the bracket, gets into the game lobby or game itself
     - players can mutually agree to nullify the result and re-play
+- game history and replays
+  - after game is fninished, game data is trasacted to db
+  - players can browse game history and watch replays
+  - games are also persisted in clients filesystem, can load a replay via a file

-## starnet game
+## game world

-### story

 - defend starnet, one shot opportunity of preventing launch of netconrol (controldrone)
 - research, change, build, balance a missiondrone and a team (a hero and research drones)
   - the winner's missiondrone and team will take on the mission of protecting startnet from netcontrol's takeover
 - planets & teleports, remote controlled drones, ships
 - single map
 - start: teleport to the map (a planet)
 - players play for competing/fighting team, both thinking their missiondrone and team will perform better than opponents, so better build wins
 - entities vary, sets, tags, combinations: code,warp drives, fields, elements, fruit, self orient time .. etc.
 - characters, reserach drones start from 0

-### gameplay
+## game features

 - a tiled map
 - player collects varios items, chooses different options, experiencing effects to build a better missionship
 - game is values-transparent with little things to learn, provides calculations, more focuss on the picture and decisions, less arithmetics
 - maps , items quantities and even qualities are randomized
 - randomness on initial generation only
 - optimal game time ~15-90 min

-### balance
+## game completeness

-- goal is game completeness, balance, so complete set of entities, no bloating expansions
+- game completeness, balance, so complete set of entities, no bloating expansions
   - entities have tags(sets): gathering organic discovery etc.
   - droids
     - drive types